-Pulau Pangkor, Malaysia: Getting lost in the jungle + what to do
+Pulau Pangkor, Malaysia: Getting lost + what to do

 When an island is listed as an old favourite among pirates, it doesn’t take much more to convince us to visit.
 That island being in Malaysia makes the deal all the sweeter.
 The country, which has proven time and time again to be incredibly easy to travel, boasts some truly outstanding islands.